-This gluten free chocolate strawberry bread pudding can be a decadent breakfast (perfect for Valentine’s Day!) or a deliciously chocolaty dessert, your pick!
+This gluten free chocolate strawberry bread pudding can be a decadent breakfast (perfect for Valentine’s Day) or a deliciously chocolaty dessert!

 Want to know something I never thought about prior to this recipe?
 The difference between bread pudding and baked French toast.